VELYKYI BURLUK, Kharkiv Oblast — War veteran Serhii Chepurnyi recently turned 40. This year, he didn't celebrate his birthday.

 One of the locals, a retiree, admitted to the Kyiv Independent that she was afraid to talk.
 "We don't know if they will return, of course, we're afraid," she said.

 In Velykyi Burluk, Chepurnyi said there is no place for fear in his heart.
 He wants to recover, go to work, hug his 18 years-old daughter and rebuild his life.

 "This torture was tough to survive," he said.
 "I tell you, guys, that they are not humans, they have no pity — they are orcs (a term used in Ukraine for Russian soldiers)."

 "I don't feel anything now, only hate," he said.

 Molfar, a Ukrainian open-source intelligence (OSINT) group, contributed to this report by identifying the Russian units that are the alleged perpetrators of Russia's war crimes in formerly occupied territories.
 Vitalii Poberezhnyi contributed to this report by helping find witnesses of Russia’s war crimes.

 Note from the author:

 Hello, I'm Alexander Query, and I traveled to Ukraine's liberated territories in Kharkiv Oblast to document Russia’s methodic cruelty against Ukrainians.
-Thanks to survivors of Russia's war crime such as Serhyi Cherpunyi and the relatives of those tortured and killed by the Kremlin’s genocidal intent who dare speak out, we can show to the world what Russia does every day to Ukraine.
-Your support can make a difference to hold the Kremlin accountable for its crimes.
-Please consider supporting our reporting so that we can keep telling the world the truth about Russia's brutal war.
+Thanks to survivors of Russia's war crime, such as Serhyi Cherpunyi and the relatives of those tortured and killed by the Kremlin’s genocidal intent who dare speak out, we can show the world what Russia does every day to Ukraine.
+Your support can make a difference in holding the Kremlin accountable for its crimes.
+Please support our reporting to keep telling the world the truth about Russia's brutal war.